shakacode/react-webpack-rails-tutorial/mobile/ReactNativeTutorial/docs/Selectors.md

  and other libs use shallow compare of objects, that means you have to be careful with respect to deep objects as their comparison in some circumstances can give false positive and trigger selector recalculation as well as unnecessary re-render.
- Additionally since `Immutable.js` api is already used inside redux, it would be easier to reuse it here, rather than introducing new libs like `lodash`.
+ Additionally since `Immutable.js` api is already used inside reducers, it would be easier to reuse it here, rather than introducing new libs like `lodash`.